Deliver “Delight and Passion” to people

 Ando: "At the time, architecture was primarily about creating boxes, or buildings, and I had the strong impression that architects created works that reflected their own personalities.
 However, as I continued to study, I began to think that I wanted to get closer to the people who live in the city and make proposals that were rooted in their actual lives.

-With these thoughts in mind, I went through my job search and came across NOMURA Co.,Ltd.
+While pursuing my job search with these thoughts in mind, I came across NOMURA Co.,Ltd.

 Ando: "I was attracted by the track record I saw in magazines and the sight of my university seniors enjoying their work.
 The relaxed atmosphere of the company building at the time was also appealing."

-I decided to join the company because I felt it was an environment where I could create concept design that were close to the consumer.
-After joining the company, I was assigned to the communication concept design department, where I was in charge of designing corporate showrooms and event spaces.
-As I was involved in creating spaces, I began to develop a certain conviction.
+I decided to join the company because I felt it was an environment where I could create concept design that resonate with consumers.
+After joining, I was assigned to the Communication concept design Department, where I was in charge of designing corporate showrooms and event spaces.
+Through my involvement in creating spaces, I grew to a certain conviction.

-Ando: "The way people spend their time can change dramatically depending on concept design and space.
-The shape of the space naturally guides people's gaze and movements.
-By designing how displays are displayed and how they are felt, you can improve the quality of the visitor's experience."
+Ando: "The way people spend their time changes greatly depending on concept design and space.
+The form of the space naturally guides people's gaze and movement.
+By designing how to present displays and how to make visitors feel about them, we can improve the quality of the visitor experience itself."

 Ando deepened his knowledge of experience design through a process of "hypothesis, verification, and improvement."
 This approach came to fruition in 2015 with the experiential showroom "Yaskawa Electric Miraikan," for which he was primarily responsible.

-Ando: "We worked on a space that would convey industrial robot and motor technology in an easy-to-understand way to the general public.
-As a facility to displays futuristic technology, concept design the space itself to have the atmosphere of being inside a robot, and used slanted walls instead of the usual vertical walls.
-We also created a distinctive space by using irregular shapes rather than 90-degree angles between the walls.
-We also installed LEDs in lines on the floor to express a futuristic feel by changing and flashing colors."
+Ando: "I designed a space to explain industrial robot and motor technology in an easy-to-understand way for the general public.
+As a facility to displays futuristic technology, concept design the space itself to feel like you're inside a robot, using slanted walls instead of the usual vertical ones.
+I also used irregular angles between the walls instead of 90 degrees to create a distinctive space.
+In addition, I embedded LEDs in a line on the floor, expressing a sense of the future through color changes and flashing."

 We also proactively made use of digital tools, and by creating the CG ourselves, we were able to create a more detailed spatial experience.